JoannaPatyk/hydrocrab-app/README.md

 ## Installation

-To install **Hydrocrab**, follow these steps:
+To install **Hydrodrop**, follow these steps:

--   Clone the hydrocrab-app repository to your computer.
+-   Clone the hydrodrop-app repository to your computer.
--   Open a terminal and navigate to the hydrocrab-app directory.
+-   Open a terminal and navigate to the hydrodrop-app directory.
 -   Install dependencies by running `npm install`.
 -   Start the app by running `npm start`.